fleek-network/fleek-network-docs/docs/node/lightning-cli.md

 Commands:
-  run           Run the full node keys          Key management utilities print-config  Print the loaded configuration help          Print this message or the help of the given subcommand(s)
+  run           Run the full node keys          Key management utilities opt           Opt into or opt out of network participation print-config  Print the loaded configuration help          Print this message or the help of the given subcommand(s)